graphsignal/graphsignal-python/README.md

 ## Overhead

 Graphsignal tracer is very lightweight.
-While all traces are monitored, Graphsignal tracer only samples and records certain traces, automatically limiting the overhead.
+While all traces are monitored, Graphsignal tracer only records certain traces, automatically limiting the overhead.
 The overhead per trace is measured to be less than 100 microseconds.

 ## Security and Privacy